King brown snake: Diet

-The king brown snake is a generalist predator, preying on frogs, lizards including small monitors, skinks, geckos and agamids, other snakes including whip snakes, brown snakes, the brown tree snake (Boiga irregularis), southern shovel-nosed snake (Brachyurophis semifasciatus), Gould's hooded snake (Parasuta gouldii) and crowned snake (Elapognathus coronatus), birds such as thornbills, and small mammals such as rodents and dasyurids. and spiders such as the infamous funnel web spiders, mouse spiders and tarantulas.
+The king brown snake is a generalist predator, preying on frogs, lizards including small monitors, skinks, geckos and agamids, other snakes including whip snakes, brown snakes, the brown tree snake (Boiga irregularis), southern shovel-nosed snake (Brachyurophis semifasciatus), Gould's hooded snake (Parasuta gouldii) and crowned snake (Elapognathus coronatus), birds such as thornbills, and small mammals such as rodents and dasyurids.
+And spiders such as tarantulas, mouse spiders, and the infamous funnel-web spiders.
 The species has been reported eating roadkill, as well as the sloughed skins of other reptiles, and is known to exhibit cannibalism.
 Specimens in captivity have been observed eating their own faeces.
 It is opportunistic, eating a higher proportion of frogs in wetter areas.

 King brown snakes are sensitive to cane toad toxins and have died after eating them.
 Despite this, field research before and after the arrival of cane toads to the Adelaide River floodplain in the Northern Territory did not show a decline in king brown snake numbers, though this could have been coincidental; the population of this species had already declined in the region.

 Venom

-The king brown snake accounted for 4% of identified snakebite attacks in Australia between 2005 and 2015, with no deaths recorded.
+The king brown snake accounted for 4% of identified snakebites in Australia between 2005 and 2015, with no deaths recorded.
 The last recorded death occurred in 1969, when a 20-year-old man was bitten while reaching around for a packet of cigarettes under his bed in Three Springs, Western Australia.
 The man was treated over two days, with twice daily injections of death adder, brown snake and tiger snake antivenin, yet died in 37 hours despite this medical attention.
 This incident led to the introduction of Papuan black snake antivenom for treatment of king brown snake envenomation.
 Before this it had been confirmed in one fatality and suspected in another in the early 1960s.
 Venomous snakes normally only bite humans when disturbed.
 King brown snakes have been noted, however, to bite people who were asleep at the time.
 Furthermore, a significant number of victims have been snake handlers.
 These have resulted in a high proportion of bites occurring on upper limbs.
 The king brown snake is classified as a snake of medical importance by the World Health Organization.